SEKOIA-IO/documentation/docs/operation_center/integration_catalog/endpoint/sophos_edr.md

 ### Pull events

-Get the [Sophos Central SIEM integration script](https://github.com/sophos/Sophos-Central-SIEM-Integration).
-Configure it according [this guide](https://support.sophos.com/support/s/article/KB-000036372?language=en_US)
+Get the [Sophos Central SIEM integration script](https://github.com/sophos/Sophos-Central-SIEM-Integration) and configure it by following [this Sophos guide](https://support.sophos.com/support/s/article/KB-000036372?language=en_US).

 ### Forward events

-See our [Ingestion methods page](https://docs.sekoia.io/operation_center/data_collection/ingestion_methods/) to select the appropriate methods to forward your events to sekoia.io according to your needs.
+See the [Ingestion methods page](https://docs.sekoia.io/operation_center/data_collection/ingestion_methods/) to select the appropriate method to forward your events to SEKOIA.IO according to your needs.

 ## Further Readings